5.4 Map Fusion Processing

 - Transfer All Segment Data to the Processing MachineCopy all segment folders from the scanner to a dedicated project folder on an NVMe SSD.
 Keep each segment in its own folder, named according to your planned naming convention.
 Verify all files transferred completely before beginning processing.

-- Open LixelStudio v4.0 and Create a New ProjectSelect Map Fusion as the project type.
-Do not create a Single Scene project and attempt to add multiple segments.
-The project type must be set at creation.
-Single Scene and Map Fusion are separate processing pipelines.
+- Open LixelStudio and Create a Map Fusion ProjectSelect Map Fusion as the processing type.
+Do not create a single-scene Project Processing job and attempt to add multiple segments; Project Processing and Map Fusion are separate pipelines, and the type is set at creation.

-- Upload Panoramic Video Files for L2 Pro Panoramic Camera SegmentsIf your segments were scanned with the L2 Pro panoramic camera, upload the matching panoramic video file for each segment at this stage.
-L2 Pro without panoramic camera and K1 will skip this step automatically.
-K2 panoramic stitched output workflow compatibility with this step is pending XGRIDS confirmation; for early K2 fusion projects, expect the workflow to mirror the L2 Pro panoramic configuration, but verify the prompt behavior on import.
+- Upload Panoramic Video Files for Panoramic Camera SegmentsIf segments were scanned with the panoramic camera, upload the matching panoramic video file for each segment at this stage.
+Segments captured without the panoramic camera skip this step automatically.

 Configuration

-The configuration settings for a fusion job control how the algorithm handles SLAM optimization, RTK data, and the alignment computation.
 The defaults are appropriate for most projects.
-The settings below are the ones you need to understand when the defaults are not the right choice.
+The settings below are the ones to understand when the defaults are not the right choice.
+Basic Parameters and Coloring work the same way in Map Fusion as in single-scan Project Processing.

-If your fusion project includes segments with different accuracy levels (for example, one segment with excellent RTK and several without), designate the highest-quality segment as the reference map.
-Other segments align to it.
-The reference segment should be the one with the most reliable individual SLAM quality and the strongest RTK or control point anchoring.
+Auto lets the software choose the anchor segment.
+Designate a Base Map when your fusion project includes segments with different accuracy levels (for example, one segment with excellent RTK and several without).
+Other segments align to the Base Map, so it should be the segment with the most reliable individual SLAM quality and the strongest RTK or control point anchoring.

 Processing Phases